Shopify & E-commerce

 Technical obstacles

-Loading speed: Mobile users are less patient than desktop users.
+Load speed: Mobile users have less patience than desktop users.
 A delay of just one second can reduce your conversion rate by 7%.
-This is why conversion optimization is so critical for mobile e-commerce.
+This is why conversion optimisation is so critical for mobile e-commerce.

 Screen size: Complex navigation and small buttons cause frustration.
 36% of mobile users find it difficult to find what they are looking for.
-That's why it's essential to implement structured data for better findability.
+This is why it is essential to implement structured data for better findability.

 Mobile shoppers have different expectations than desktop users.
 They want: